 Designing Socially Adept Agents

-My current research involves how to apply theories of dyadic interaction and emotion on human-robot interaction.
+My current research involves applying theories of dyadic interaction and emotion on human-robot interaction.
 I’m interested in developing and synthesis computational models that develop from dyadic interaction to social agents.
+My goal is to enable the design emotion-adept social agents.
+When endowed with emotional capabilities, smart agents will offer more rewarding interactions.

 Human-robot collaboration has been inevitably prevalent in today’s industry and even daily life.
 Inspiring by collaborative dynamics during human-animal teamwork, I’m interested in studying psychological outcomes of human-robot collaboration, with the goal of looking for the optimal balance between human and robot contribution.